Peggy Mitchell: 2013–2016

 Sharon calls Grant back to Walford, and he persuades Phil not to help Peggy.
 She tells them both she will not kill herself.
 After talking with Dot and settling old feuds with Sharon and Stacey, and having one last drink at the Queen Vic, Peggy begins hallucinating the smell of cigarette smoke; this eventually manifests into a vision of Pat.
-As the two reminisce about past memories, Peggy states she still wants to die by suicide, as she wants everyone to remember her as a strong woman, and not see her deteriorate and eventually die.
-Upon being reassured by Pat that she will not leave her side, Peggy then dies by suicide by taking an overdose of her pills.
+As the two reminisce about past memories, Peggy states she still wants to die now before the cancer gets worse and to be remembered as a strong woman.
+Upon being reassured by Pat that she will not leave her side, Peggy then commits suicide by taking an overdose of her pills.
 Phil is devastated to find her body, and a letter from her urges him to love himself as others love him.
 Peggy's funeral takes place on 4 July 2016.
 Phil is due to give a eulogy, but gets too emotional and rushes home.
 Sharon later calms him down by revealing that Peggy was the one who had Eric sent to prison when Phil was a child, not corrupt police officers as he was previously told, and that she did it to protect him.
 Phil later works up the courage to finish his eulogy to Peggy at the wake, and then returns to her grave at the church to finish his goodbyes to her, unaware that Grant has secretly left a rose at the grave.